Skip to main content

 Now you know more about what physical therapy can look like for Parkinson’s patients.
 Physical therapy can use a lot of energy, and fatigue can be a barrier for some patients to stick with their therapy.
 But each therapist will find the balance of not exhausting the patient but also accomplishing enough during each session to make a difference.
 Parkinson’s can affect movement in many different ways, but when a therapist can develop an individualized plan for you or your loved one to improve, it can make a world of difference in their quality of life.

-We work with our Parkinson’s patients at EW Motion Therapy to make improvements where we can, while also providing education and working together to improve daily functional movement.
+EW Motion Therapy is proud to be the official physical therapy partner of the Parkinson's Association of Alabama.
+We work with our Parkinson’s patients to make improvements where we can, providing education and working together to improve daily functional movement.
 If you are interested in our neurological therapies for Parkinson’s disease, fill out the Request an Appointment form on our website, and someone from our staff will contact you within 48 hours with your next steps.

 New call-to-action